TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 *  etc.

-If no contribution guide exists, follow the general conventions for TYPO3 documentation and conventions for creating Pull Requests on GitHub or contact the author.
+If no contribution guide exists, follow the general conventions for TYPO3 documentation and conventions for creating pull requests on GitHub or contact the author.